-Supply chain professionals play an integral role in foodservice distribution and are essential to company success and customer satisfaction.
-They diagnose problems, creatively work around disruptions, and figure out how to move essential products that commerical kitchens need as safely and efficiently as possible.
+Supply chain professionals play an integral role in foodservice distribution and are essential to a company’s success and customer satisfaction.
+They diagnose problems, creatively work around disruptions, and figure out how to move essential products that commercial kitchens need as safely and efficiently as possible.

 In a nutshell, supply chain management professionals coordinate purchasing, receiving, order fulfillment, and delivery.